michaelcloran/shooter/README.md

 ![Screenshot](assets/readme_images/404-page.png)<br>

 Above shows the 404 not found screen for mobile and Desktop.
 It redirects to the landing page after 10 seconds.
+This has since been changed.
+The 404 page no longer has the redirect the user has to manually click on a link to get back to the landing page.
 <hr>
 <p align="right">
     <a href="#top" >Goto Top</a>